 "We end up with mashed potatoes, not just a bag of crowded potatoes," Hetterley said, later adding that she thinks it's "crazy to try to include the dog park and the field and all the extra parking."

-The discussion Tuesday followed more than a dozen hearings on the project spanning two years.
-In April 2012, the council approved the $2.6 million project that includes a dog park, with several members arguing that this amenity is sorely missing in the north part of the city.
+The Tuesday discussion followed more than a dozen hearings on the project spanning two years.
+In April 2012, the council approved a proposed design that includes a dog park, with several members arguing that this amenity is sorely missing in the north part of the city.
 The city's only existing dog parks are at Greer, Hoover and Mitchell parks.

-But recently, the city's environmental consultant reported that the dog run would infringe on the 100-foot setback zone next to the San Francisquito Creek, which is home to steelhead trout.
-Even with a chain-link fence separating the dogs from the creek, the site would be unusable because of environmental restrictions.
+But recently, the city's environmental consultant reported that the proposed dog run would infringe on the 100-foot setback zone next to the San Francisquito Creek, which is home to steelhead trout.
+Even with a chain-link fence separating the dogs from the creek, the proposed site for the dog run would be unusable because of environmental restrictions.

 Siegfried accommodated the new direction from council by moving the playing fields, stripping what little open space was still available in the park design.
 Commissioner Dierdre Crommie agreed with the majority that the new design is too ambitious for the small site.